toolness/vibecoded-hangul-fun/README.md

   built-in text-to-speech functionality.
 - `Category` - Select, an optional tag representing a category for the word, such as "History" or "Place".
+- `Disabled` - Checkbox, a boolean indicating whether to include this word in the app at all.
+This is essentially a way to "soft delete" a row.

 [minimal pair]: https://en.wikipedia.org/wiki/Minimal_pair